MLP logo

 • Is based around high quality texts which address a wide variety of themes and experiences, broadening the children’s vocabulary and understanding;

-• Allow the children to develop interpersonal skills, build resilience and become critical and creative thinkers and
+• Allows the children to develop interpersonal skills, build resilience and become critical and creative thinkers, preparing them to make a valuable contribution to society.

 Implementation: